cosmos72/gomacro/README.md

 ## Extensions

-Compared to compiled Go, gomacro supports three important extensions:
+Compared to compiled Go, gomacro supports three extensions:

 * untyped constants can be manipulated directly at REPL.
 Examples:
     ```